3eif/ear-tensifier/README.md

 <h1>Ear Tensifier</h1>

 Ear Tensifier is a powerful discord bot written in javascript using the discord.js library and Lavalink client.
-Ear Tensifier can play music from Youtube, SoundCloud, bandcamp, Mixer and Twitch and includes more than 50 unique commands.
+Ear Tensifier can play music from Youtube, SoundCloud, bandcamp and Twitch and includes more than 50 unique commands.

 ## Add to Discord
 Click [here](https://eartensifier.net/invite) to invite Ear Tensifier to your server.